IBM/BluePic/README.md

     }
 ```

 Synching with a remote database is done by performing two main operations: push and pull.
+Below is an example of how we perform push.

 ```swift
     /**